kirui93/ScenTrees.jl/README.md

 ## Contributing to ScenTrees.jl

-As in [CONTRIBUTING.md](https://github.com/kirui93/ScenTrees.jl/blob/master/CONTRIBUTING.md), if you believe that you have found any bugs or if you need help or any questions regarding the library and any suggestions, please feel free to file a [new Github issue](https://github.com/kirui93/ScenTrees.jl/issues/new).
+As in [CONTRIBUTING.md](https://github.com/kirui93/ScenTrees.jl/blob/master/CONTRIBUTING.md), if you believe that you have found any bugs or if you need help or any questions regarding the library and any suggestions, please feel free to file a [new GitHub issue](https://github.com/kirui93/ScenTrees.jl/issues/new).
 You can also raise an issue or a pull request which fixes the issue as long as it doesn't affect performance.

 ## Citing ScenTrees.jl